syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/TrackBar-Customization.md

 {% endtabs %}

-## TrackColor
+## Track Color

-The color of track bar can be customized by setting the `TrackColor` property of SfRangeSlider.
+The color of the track bar can be customized by setting the `TrackColor` property of SfRangeSlider.

 {% tabs %}